RAEmoLLM: Retrieval Augmented LLMs for Cross-Domain Misinformation Detection Using In-Context Learning Based on

 \section{Methodology}

 This section introduces our method of cross-domain misinformation detection, using the \textit{index construction} module, \textit{retrieval} module and \textit{inference} module.
 The overall architecture of RAEmoLLM is shown in Figure~\ref{fig:RAEmoLLM}.
-In the \textit{index construction} module we collect domain datasets, and employ an emotional LLM to obtain embeddings as well as affective labels to conduct a comprehensive affective analysis on them to detect the affective differences between real and false information.
-The implicit embeddings are adopted to construct the retrieval database.
-This database is used by the \textit{retrieval} module to obtain source-domain examples.
-These results are the few-shot examples used by the \textit{inference} module's in-context learning to detect target domain misinformation.
+In the \textit{index construction} module (Sec. \ref{sec:indexconstructmodule}), we collect domain datasets, and employ an emotional LLM to obtain affective embeddings as well as affective labels to conduct a comprehensive affective analysis on them to detect the affective differences between real and false information.
+The implicit embeddings are adopted to construct the retrieval database, which will be used by the \textit{retrieval} module (Sec. \ref{sec:retrievalmodule}) to obtain source-domain examples.
+These results are used as the few-shot examples for \textit{inference} module's (Sec. \ref{sec:inferencemodule}) in-context learning to detect target domain misinformation.